Connecting Arduino to EZ-Builder

-Program an Arduino and connect it to EZ-Builder to become an EZ-B.
+Program an Arduino and connect it to ARC to become an EZ-B.

 This tutorial currently covers what Arduino's are compatible with EZ-Builder, where to download the firmware, how to flash the Arduino and connect to EZ-Builder.

 Once you follow this tutorial and program an Arduino, you will be able to connect an Arduino to EZ-Buider and control the Arduino just like the EZ-B v4 or IoTiny.
 Essentially, you will be converting an Arduino into an EZ-B. The best part about this is having access to the source code means you can add new functionalities to the Arduino and extend capabilities of EZ-Builder.
 The one item to note is each Arduino will have different capabilities or lacking capabilities (i.e. video, audio, etc.).

 - This feature works with ARC 2019.01.31.00 Beta or newer

 Additionally, each Arduino model will have a different MCU (microcontroller) with different capabilities for servos, PWM and Analog.
 Consult the datasheet/manual of the Arduino you're using to ensure you understand what ports are available for different commands.
 For example, some Arduino models only allow PWM/Servos on specific digital ports.
 Meanwhile, other Arduino's share I2C with Analog ports.
 You will have to determine what ports are available because we have no idea due to the number of Arduino versions out there.
 For example, servo ports on Arduino UNO must be PWM ports 3, 5, 6, 9, 10, and 11.
 These limitations are that of the Arduino libraries and hardware.